 At its best, animation is all about storytelling.
 Animation portfolios are of no exception, only that the story in this case is told by means of website design.
 And while you needn’t concern yourself with a narrative arc or the hero’s journey, a good animation and motion graphics portfolio should grip site visitors with a clear and compelling idea, telling the tale of your art and expertise.

 To do so, include more than just the final pieces in your portfolio.
-Show off your storyboards, character designs, style frames and more, to help put your work in context.
+Show off your storyboards, character designs, style frames, illustrations and more, to help put your work in context.
 Be sure to also feature your demo reel, so that potential clients can discover your range of skills all at once.

 You can use a fully customizable portfolio website template as a starting point, or design from scratch using a blank page.
 You may also find it helpful to browse through these top portfolio templates for inspiration.